 In the summer, when water temperatures are between 70 and 80 degrees, it is prime time to be fishing a wake.
 Casting them out and slowly retrieving them parallel to the bank is a great way to use a wakebait.
 They excel when fished around points where hiding bass can ambush unsuspecting rodents.

 In the fall, my favorite tactic for covering a lot of water and catching giants is to use a rat or baitfish profile wakebait.
 As the weather begins to cool down, largemouth bass begin to spread out in search of prey as they bulk up and prepare for the winter.
 There is nothing more exciting to me than watching big bites from aggressive bass as they engulf topwater baits.

 Now that I’ve laid out the basics needed for swimbait fishing, you are well on your way to catching your new personal best!
-For help finding swimbait gear or for any of your other fishing needs, reach out to a Fishing Expert here on Curated.
+Check out the Expert Journal here on Curated for more Fishing content.